someobserver/recurgence/threshold.md

 when the map suddenly reveals itself
 as **the territory being mapped?**

-i mistook this recognition for discovery at first—
+i mistook this recognition for discovery at first
 as if i had *found* something novel

 lol